 True sales excellence materializes at every point in a sales rep’s career — no matter how early.
 One of the marks of a truly excellent sales rep is the speed at which they onboard and ramp to a full workload.

-Sales excellence is often a measure of what a rep can do for your sales org beyond their immediate contributions.
-By ramping quickly and effectively, an excellent rep spares your company time, effort, energy, and resources.
+Sales excellence is a measure of what a rep can do for your sales org beyond their immediate contributions.
+By ramping up quickly, an excellent rep spares your company time, effort, energy, and resources.

-An excellent rep is willing to keep an open mind.
-They're always learning — looking to incorporate any tactics that could help them grow and progress as sales professionals.
+An excellent rep is willing to keep an open mind and continue learning.
 That could mean something like trying new messaging on sales calls or transitioning to a more customer-centric sales methodology.

 Not everything they’ll try will work for them, but excellent sales reps are willing to stay abreast of new strategies that could potentially take them to the next level.